 How to read dyno graph

 We will discuss two examples of a dyno graph with a chassis dynamometer - companies Maha and V-tech Dynamometers.
-Charts from other third-party dyno manufacturers look very similarly, because they use the same pattern of data presentation.
+Charts from other third-party dyno manufacturers look very similar because they use the same pattern of data presentation.

 MAHA dyno graph